aflansburg/rc-magento-api/README.md

 The Magento 1.x REST API is a little unorthodox in its design and usage.
 URIs include brackets which can be a little tricky to handle in node (see *Important Note* below).

-It is recommended that the developer first review the Magneto 1.x REST API reference at [http://devdocs.magento.com/guides/m1x/api/rest/introduction.html](http://devdocs.magento.com/guides/m1x/api/rest/introduction.html) before attempting to utilize this project.
+It is recommended that the developer first review the Magento 1.x REST API reference at [http://devdocs.magento.com/guides/m1x/api/rest/introduction.html](http://devdocs.magento.com/guides/m1x/api/rest/introduction.html) before attempting to utilize this project.

 This project utilizes `request-promise-native` to facilitate the paging process I created to return all results for the